Chiang Mai's oldest wat (probably)

 Located inside the moat in the northeast corner of the Old City, this is probably the oldest surviving Buddhist temple in Chiang Mai.
 Thought to have been built in 1296 during the reign of King Mengrai, Wat Chiang Man served as a temporary home to the ruler while his new city of Chiang Mai was under construction.

-The bot boasts classical Thai features, including huge ornately decorated teak columns supporting the roof.
-Although it contains an impressive Buddha image, the true 'prizes' of this wat -- two glass-enclosed Buddha statues -- are stored inside the smaller wihaan to the right.
-The larger of the two, Phra Sila, or Stone Buddha, is a stone bas relief imported from either India or Sri Lanka some 2,500 years ago.
-Its smaller counterpart, Phra Sae Tang Kamani, or Crystal Buddha, stands at a height of just 10cm and is thought to originate from Lopburi around 1,800 years ago.
+The main hall boasts classical Lanna features, including huge, ornately decorated teak columns supporting a multi-tiered roof.
+Although it contains an impressive seated gold Buddha image, the true stars of this wat are two glass-enclosed Buddha statues.
+These are stored inside the smaller viharn (worshipping hall) to the right.
+The larger of the two, Phra Sila, or Stone Buddha, is a gold-painted bas relief thought to have been imported from Sri Lanka some 2,500 years ago.
+The smaller counterpart, Phra Sae Tang Kamani, or Crystal Buddha, stands at just 10 centimetres and is said to originate from Lopburi around 1,800 years ago.

 The Crystal Buddha image has a very interesting history.
 The quartz image is said to have been originally carved for a king of Lopburi, though a variation has it being offered to the King of Lawa, an early northern Thai kingdom.
 It then somehow ended up in the possession of the legendary Mon Queen, Jamadevi, who installed it in her capital of Haripunchai, the former name for Lamphun.